Overweight Cat Help

 How do I know if my cat is overweight?

 Cats that have been spayed or neutered have a lower metabolic rate and therefore are more susceptible to putting on those extra pounds.
 A cat with a healthy body condition will have a thin layer of fat covering their rib cage area.
 The ribs should be slightly prominent and easily felt.
 If you are looking at your cat from above, they should be well proportioned with an obvious lumbar waist.
 From the side, they should have an abdominal tuck present.

 How can I help my cat to lose weight?

 The first step is to transition your cat to a proven safe and effective weight loss diet.
-Metabolic measurements of your cat can be taken during your cat’s appointment and put into our SlimFit weightloss program app for pets.
+Metabolic measurements of your cat can be taken during your cat’s appointment and put into our SlimFit weight loss program app for pets.
 This will tailor a weight loss plan specifically for your pet to ensure a more successful outcome.
 Monthly weigh-ins are also recommended to monitor your pet’s progress over time.
-Excercise plans can also be beneficial in your cat’s weight loss.
-It can be as simple as getting them go up and down the stairs a few times a day.
+Exercise plans can also be beneficial for your cat’s weight loss.
+It can be as simple as getting them to go up and down the stairs a few times a day.

 What is offered during a nutritional consultation?